-- IVOA-compatible SIA image service;

-- Qserv query temporary uploads;

-- User query history capabilities;

-- Context-aware documentation, e.g. pop-ups in the portal, documentation in-context such as "click on the column name and go to the page that explains it in detail;"
+- Qserv query temporary uploads; - Context-aware documentation, e.g. pop-ups in the portal, documentation in-context such as "click on the column name and go to the page that explains it in detail;" - Support for the ADQL spatial INTERSECTS() operation.

-- Some Portal-Notebook integration features such as seeding a notebook with a query that was executed in the Portal.